AtomicNoggin/include/README.md

 `include.fetch` static methods for details.

 The package optionally uses fetch API to load the scripts and can be configured to store them in localStorgae for faster return visits.
-See defaultOptions in the Static methods for more details.
+See `defaultOptions` in the Static methods for more details.
-- @param filename String or Array of strings. location of the file or files to include (relative to the default path)
+- @param filename String or Array of strings.
+Location of the file or files to include (relative to the default path)
 - @param type Optional String.
 File type to load. "js", "css", "html", "json", and "txt" handled out of box.
-Uses the file extension to 'guess' at the file type if omited or return the loaded text if it can't resolve to a known type.
+Uses the file extension to 'guess' at the file type if omitted or return the loaded text if it can't resolve to a known type.
 - @param options Optional hashmap.
 Options used by typeLoader.
-- @param callback Optional function. node-style (error first) method to call once the file is loaded.
+- @param callback Optional Function. node-style (error first) method to call once the file is loaded.
 - @returns Promise

 ## when loading js files,
- - same-origin files loaded with options.store set to true will be loaded via fetch and inserted as inline code.
+ - same-origin files loaded with `options.store` set to true will be loaded via fetch and inserted as inline code.
  - all other requests will load via `<script src>` attribute
  - optionally specify the parent node to insert script into with